Jerry Springer: Other projects

 In 1995, Springer recorded the album Dr. Talk for Fiddle Fish Records, which mostly consisted of country music covers.

 On May 16, 2008, Springer delivered the Northwestern University School of Law commencement address.
 Although many students had criticized the university's choice of speaker, he received a standing ovation from about half the audience and reviews of his speech were generally positive.
-He later stated that his speech was about "the ethical judgments we all have to make in whatever business we go [into]".
+He later stated that his speech was about "the ethical judgments we all have to make in whatever business we go".

-Springer is the executive producer of The Steve Wilkos Show, which is hosted by Steve Wilkos, the long-time head of security on Springer's own talk show.

-In 2018, Springer sat in and performed 6 songs, ranging from Elvis to the Tennessee Waltz, with the Lazybirds, an American Roots Music band based out of Black Mountain, NC.
+In 2025, Netflix released the documentary series Jerry Springer: Fights, Camera, Action.

+Personal life

+Springer married Micki Velton in 1973; though it is sometimes reported they divorced in 1994, a spokesperson said they were still married at the time of his death.
+The couple had a daughter, Katie, in 1976.
+Katie was born without nasal passages, for which she required immediate surgery after birth; she is also blind and deaf in one ear.
+In a 2006 interview, Katie stated that her parents were always supportive despite her health complications; her parents also raised her as normally as possible.
+In 2006, Springer donated $230,000 to Park School in Evanston, where his daughter worked as an assistant teacher, to help construct a high-tech facility called "Katie's Corner" for students with disabilities.